carriercomm/go-to/status_report.md

 # Project Summary
 Provide an automated migration of an OS image between different Cloud Providers and development environment without any changes in migrating OS image format or configuration.
-Develop a threat model, analyze related secutiry risks and mitogation techniques
+Develop a threat model, analyse related secutiry risks and mitogation techniques

 # Success Criteria
 Functional and fully automated OS image migration pipeline with the following stages: Export, Transfer and Import.